-- If a flight needs to leave after 11:30pm for these reasons, the airline must request permission and explain the reason for the delay.
+However, there are occasions when a scheduled departure is unavoidably delayed because of operational or technical problems.
+If a flight needs to leave after 11:30pm for these reasons, the airline must request permission and explain the reason for the delay.

-- Where weather conditions – such as a heavy snowfall – causes widespread disruption, the government can give dispensation for additional night flights.
+Where weather conditions – such as a heavy snowfall – cause widespread disruption, the government can give dispensation for additional night flights.
 These are in exceptional circumstances only, such as emergencies, delays which are likely to lead to serious congestion at the airport or serious hardship or suffering to passengers which result in prolonged disruption of air traffic.

 For more information about Heathrow’s operations, you can download the Heathrow Operations Handbook 2018.